ameirs/ameirs/README.md

 # Hi I'm Anna,

-a Junior Full Stack Developer with a background in Communication Design and years of professional experience in the film industry.
-I recently found my passion for programming and am eager to get to know the workflow of a modern tech business.
+I am a Full Stack Developer with a background in Communication Design and years of professional experience in the film industry.

 currently working at [2zero][2zero]